 - social media as a tool and an environment for influence

 - individual, social and cultural factors that drive radicalization

 See the DRDC objectives of this joint initiative for more details.

 - DNDRI supplements valued at up to $20,000 per year for three years, up to a total of $60,000 maximum, will be awarded to successful Insight Grant recipients in addition to the annual value of the Insight Grant.

 - A one-time DNDRI supplement valued at up to $10,000 will be awarded to successful Insight Development Grant recipients in addition to the value of the Insight Development Grant.

-- DRDC may consider funding applications that propose programs of research relevant to its policies and priorities ranked above the fifth and sixth sextiles by SSHRC adjudication committees, but that, due to budgetary constraints, do not receive funding.
+- DRDC can consider funding applications that propose programs of research relevant to its policies and priorities ranked above the fifth and sixth sextiles by SSHRC adjudication committees, but that due to budgetary constraints, do not receive funding.

 Note: The initiative is designed to complement, not replace, existing SSHRC support offered through the Insight program.

 To be eligible for and maintain DNDRI funding, all grant holders are expected to meet and follow DND’s program funding conditions, in addition to the eligibility requirements outlined below.

 To determine whether your research falls within SSHRC’s mandate, see the guidelines on subject matter eligibility.
 SSHRC will not accept applications that would be more appropriately evaluated by the Natural Sciences and Engineering Research Council or the Canadian Institutes of Health Research.